 Howes led the Cards to three straight CAC title games, compiled an 8-1 league tournament record and won six consecutive contests in the CAC playoffs.

 When Howes became the 20th head basketball coach in CUA history on July 19, 2004, he stepped into a role that has launched the careers of many successful coaches.
-In addition to Tom Young, Lonergan and Jack Bruen, Jack Kvancz served as George Washington’s athletic director from 1994-2011, and Bob Valvano is an ESPN broadcaster.
+In addition to Tom Young (Rutgers), Lonergan and Jack Bruen (Colgate), Jack Kvancz served as George Washington’s athletic director from 1994-2011, and Bob Valvano is an ESPN broadcaster.

 Although he never coached the Cardinals, former CUA standout Jimmy Patsos followed his successful tenure as a Maryland assistant by becoming head coach at Division I Loyola (Md.).
 He was on Gary Williams’ staff when the Terrapins won the 2002 National Championship and is now head coach at Siena.